 Offered as either a one or two-hour interactive presentation, this introduction to HCD includes an overview of the design process, key tools and strategies of effective design, examples of school implementation, and even a little practice.
 Though packed with design content, participants also have an opportunity to try a variety of HCD methods used at different stages of problem-solving.

-Trainers facilitate specific design workshops tailored to help your team tackle a specific education topic or challenge.
-Past workshops have ranged from project-based learning (PBL) needs assessment to district customer service and stakeholder engagement, to a full district redesign.
+Trainers facilitate specific design workshops or sessions tailored to help your team tackle a specific topic or challenge.
+Past sessions have included:

 Frequently Asked Questions